objetos/objects2/source.md

 V:

 ## Parametric polymorphism

 Also known as:

 * _Generic programming_ in the OOP community
-* _Polymorphism_ in the in the functional programming community
+* _Polymorphism_ in the functional programming community

 H: